 Exercise increases blood flow to the penis, as well as to the rest of the body.
-People should aim to get a minimum of 30 minutes of exercise every day.
+People should aim to get a minimum of

 Emotional and psychological factors can affect sexual performance.
 If there is no underlying health condition affecting erectile function, mental and emotional factors may be the cause.